Costs & Financial Aid

-The online Master of Infrastructure Planning & Management is a self-sustaining, fee-based program offered by the UW Department of Urban Design and Planning and administered by UW Professional & Continuing Education.
+The online Master of Infrastructure Planning & Management is a self-sustaining, fee-based program offered by the UW Department of Urban Design & Planning in partnership with UW Continuum College.

-Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
-Students are also required to pay other university fees each quarter, including registration, technology and U-PASS fees.
-Payment is due in full at the start of the quarter.
+Course fees are charged on a per-credit basis and are the same for resident (Washington state) and nonresident students.
+In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
+There may be additional costs for textbooks and other course materials.

-Students in the programs can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
+Students in the program can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
 For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
-Fee-based students are not eligible for tuition exemptions or university grants.
+Fee-based students are not eligible for tuition exemptions or UW grants.

 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities outside the University of Washington.
 GFIS representatives host workshops, post funding announcements and meet one on one with students.